Berkmann18/TemplateJS/.github/ISSUE_TEMPLATE/SECURITY.md

 ---
 name: ⚠️ Security issue disclosure
 about: Report a security issue
+title: 'Security vulnerability'
 ---

-Please email us in order to report the security vulnerability.
+Please email us/me in order to report the security vulnerability.